-On June 10, AGSIW will host a virtual panel discussion examining the future of the Popular Mobilization Forces and their relationship with the new Iraqi government.
+On June 10, AGSIW hosted a virtual panel discussion examining the future of the Popular Mobilization Forces and their relationship with the new Iraqi government.

 It will take time for the new Iraqi government to formulate its energy policies amid an unprecedented health and economic crisis.
 But the electricity sector is among the most in need of new investment and rehabilitation.